Mark-MDO47/ArduinoClass/03_SonarRangeDetector/README.md

 ```

 Now compile, load and run the code.
 As you move your hand closer and farther away from the HC-SR04 you should see the patterns displayed change.
-The first and last ranges are bigger, but in the middle the width of the range for a particular pattern is about 3 cm or a little bigger than 1 inch.
+The first and last ranges are bigger, but in the middle the width of the range for a particular pattern is about 6 cm or a little bigger than 2 inches.
 You can start the serial monitor and it will tell you which pattern is displaying.

 ## Extra Fun
 [Top](#notes "Top")<br>